-Aspirants preparing for UPSC CSE often face the dilemma in finalizing the best newspaper for UPSC Current Affairs.
+Aspirants preparing for UPSC CSE often face the dilemma of finalizing the best newspaper for UPSC Current Affairs.
 Current Affairs is an integral part of UPSC CSE preparation for both Prelims and Mains, and the recent year examinations have witnessed higher weightage of current affairs in both CSE Prelims and Mains Papers.
 Even after one decides the sources for their preparation, it is important to know how to read these sources including the newspapers.
 This article outlines both the important sources and strategies to prepare current affairs for UPSC CSE Preparation.

 Which Newspaper is best for UPSC CSE?

 Deciding the best newspaper for UPSC CSE preparation can be tough.
 However, two newspapers – The Hindu and The Indian Express are popular among the UPSC CSE aspirants.
 One needs to understand that certain sections of the newspapers are important, while others are not relevant for the exam.
-Unless this understanding is developed by the aspirants, it would be tough for them to make the best use of the newspaper reading.
+Unless this understanding is developed by the aspirants, it will be tough for them to make the best use of the newspaper reading.

 Aspirants can thus go for either ‘The Hindu’ or ‘The Indian Express’, and base their current affairs preparation on these.